Orders are the core of electronic trading. As a result, understanding various order types is an important first step in learning to trade.

 NinjaTrader’s award winning software provides traders with multiple options for order entry including the Basic Entry, SuperDOM and Chart Trader interfaces.
 More advanced order types including market if touched (MIT) and One Cancels Other (OCO) can also be valuable tools for traders.

 Ready to try it yourself?
-NinjaTrader is always free to use for advanced charting, strategy development, trade simulation & more.
+NinjaTrader is always free to use for advanced charting, strategy development, trade simulation and more.
 Get started for FREE today.